PundiAI/fx-docs/developers/precompiles/cross-chain.md

 ### crossChain

-send token from f(x)Evm to other chain, like ethereum, pundix, etc.
+send token from f(x)Core to other chain, like ethereum, pundix, etc.

 {% hint style="info" %}
 if token is erc20, must be approved before calling this method